donovm4/msft-certifications/intermediate/az-500/README.md

 ### Key Features

 - can be leveraged alongside Entra Connect Sync
-- assists with muilt-forrested, disconnect ADs syncing to Entra ID
+- assists with muilt-forested, disconnect ADs syncing to Entra ID
 - light-weight provisioning agents bridge AD to Entra ID, configs maintained in cloud
   - multiple agents for high availability
 - support for groups up to 50,000 members by leveraging organizational units (OUs)